 With a major leap in individual donors, the amount of donation diverted to religion is also greater.
 It is easy to think of philanthropy as something done by the very wealthy, or big foundations, or prosperous companies.
 Actually, of the $358 billion that Americans gave to charity in 2014, only 14 percent came from foundation grants, and just 5 percent from corporations.
 The rest—81 percent—came from individuals.
 And in the years following, we see the same trend.

-With 32% of the total donation amount gone to religious establishments, religious charities have become one of the major non-profits in America today.
+Out of the total donations, a whopping 32% of the total donation amount is going to various religious establishments.
 Last year alone donations made to religious institutions came up to almost a hundred and twenty-three billion dollars, which is an increase of 3% since last year.
 It’s is the highest amount ever in the history of this research, even with the inflation adjustment.
 It is the sixth consecutive year that the religious philanthropy has seen an increase.
 However, on a closer look, it isn’t as great as one would assume.
 In the five-year average growth in this category, it has been the slowest growth year in comparison to all other categories.

 Institutions coming in the religious category are congregations houses of worship, national religious entities, and missionary societies.
-But the drop in the average growth in the religious donations in these institutions are broadly based on two factors.
+The drop in the average growth in the religious donations in these institutions are broadly based on two factors.

 Donation Accounting Methodology

-Per the report findings, the major concern in general census is that the method of accounting in these religious institutions for religious giving is not as contemporary as it could be.
-The traditional method of bookkeeping and basic computation power might be making the donation management a bit exhausting task.
-The methodology for the accounting can be improved.
+According to the Giving USA report findings, the major concern is that the method of accounting in these religious institutions for religious giving is not as contemporary as it could be.
+The traditional method of bookkeeping and basic computation power are making donation management a bit exhausting.
+Accounting methods should definitely improve.